-- Access ARC - Contact Placement at least 2 weeks before you start - Familiarise yourself with OAR and Practice Support Net - Make sure you are familiar with your assessment documentation, the competencies you need to achieve and what the university expects of you for each placement. - Know The Code: professional standards of practice and behaviour for nurses and midwives. - Contact the placement in advance to discuss the type of placement, working hours, offduty, dress code, car parking, etc. - Research and arrange/organise your travelling arrangements, childcare etc.
+• Make sure you are familiar with your assessment documentation, the competencies you need to achieve and what the university expects of you for each placement.

+- Know The Code: The Code professional standards of practice and behaviour for nurses and midwives. - Contact the placement in advance to discuss the type of placement, working hours, off-duty, dress code, car parking, etc. - Research and arrange/organise your travelling arrangements, childcare etc.